 Class III offenses will result in short term alternative (STA), suspension, consideration for expulsion and notification of law enforcement authorities as per adopted procedures.
-Class III offenses related to drugs may result in an automatic transfer to the Graduation Assistance Program (GAP).
+Class III offenses related to drugs will result in an automatic transfer to the Graduation Assistance Program (GAP) until the disposition of the case is determined.
 A Class III offense committed on a senior trip will result in the student not being allowed to participate in graduation ceremonies.
 Sexual harassment involving physical contact will result in expulsion as per school board procedures.
 A recommendation of a mental health evaluation may also be made.